-We first make an upward correction to B_t^{f0} for non filers (see above), and we then make another upward correction for tax exempt assets.
+We first make an upward correction to B_t^{f0} for nonfilers (see previous discussion), and we then make another upward correction for tax-exempt assets.
 When the estate tax was first created, the major exception to the universal tax base was government bonds, which benefited from a general estate tax exemption until 1850.
-Between 1850 and World War 1, very few assets were exempted (except fairly specific assets like forests).
-Shortly after World War 1, and again after World War 2, temporary exemptions were introduced for particular types of government bonds.
-In order to foster reconstruction, new real estate property built between 1947 and 1973 also benefited from a temporary exemption.
-Most importantly, a general exemption for life insurance assets was introduced in 1930.
+Between 1850 and World War I, very few assets were exempted (except fairly specific assets like forests).
+Shortly after World War I, and again after World War II, temporary exemptions were introduced for particular types of government bonds.
+To foster reconstruction, new real estate property built between 1947 and 1973 also benefited from a temporary exemption.
+Most important, a general exemption for life insurance assets was introduced in 1930.
 It became very popular in recent decades.
-Life insurances assets were about 2% of aggregate wealth in the 1970s and grew to
+Life insurances assets were about 2% of aggregate wealth in the 1970s and grew to about 15% in the 2000s.
+Using various sources, we estimate that the total fraction of tax-exempt assets in aggregate private wealth gradually rose from less than 10% around 1900 to 20% in the interwar period, 20-25% in the 1950s-1970s and 30-35% in the 1990s-2000s.
+We upgrade the raw fiscal bequest flow accordingly.38